NikitaPishel/live-sim/misc/texts/ready-readme/README.md

 There's 2 different manuals about this project
 - [Quickstart](./manuals/manual-short.md): short and user-friendly text which gives the base of the project without any unnecessary details.
 - [Full documentation](./manuals/manual-long.md): full with description of the code structure, its capabilities and limits.
-Good for people who want to deeply and correctly understand the framework and its capabilities.
+Good for people who want to deeply and correctly understand the framework and its capabilities **(in progress)**.

 ## Example